-M.6.2.1: M.Tech.
+M.6.2.1: M.Tech./M.Arch.
 (Project work evaluation)

-- a) A preliminary review of the topics chosen by the students is to be conducted during the end of July every year.
+a.
+A preliminary review of the topics chosen by the students is to be conducted during the end of July every year.
 All the faculty of the department shall be present for the preliminary review.
 There is no evaluation for this review.
-The respective guides may apprise the DPEC about the scope of the work and the expectation of the outcome. - b) The end semester project viva-voce shall be examined by the external examiner and the guide together for both Phase-I and Phase II of the project. - c) The break-up project evaluation in phase I and phase II of the project work is as follows:
+The respective guides may apprise the DPEC about the scope of the work and the expectation of the outcome.

+- b.
+The end semester project viva-voce shall be examined by the external examiner and the guide together for both Phase-I and Phase II of the project. - c.
+The break-up project evaluation in phase I and phase II of the project work is as follows:

 Continuous evaluation

-Phase I Marks Schedule Schedule Phase II Marks

-Review I 10 I week of Review I 10 IV week of

-September January

-Review II 20 I week of Review II 20 I week of

-October March

-Review III 20 II week of Review III 20 IV week of

-November April
+Phase I Marks Schedule Phase II Marks Schedule Review I 10 Ist Week of Review I 10 IVth Week of September January Review II 20 Ist Week of Review II 20 Ist Week of March October Review III 20 II nd Week of Review III 20 IVth Week of November April